khusmann/bydantic/docs/index.md

 type hints, which then can be automatically serialized and deserialized to and from raw bytes.

-The name bydantic is a portmanteau of "bit" and "pydantic" -- you can think of bydantic as a [pydantic](https://docs.pydantic.dev)-like library for serializing / deserializing bitfields instead of validating raw objects.
+The name bydantic is a portmanteau of "bit" and "pydantic" -- just as [pydantic](https://docs.pydantic.dev) gives developers a way to declaratively define data models with type hints and then serialize and deserialize raw objects against those models, bydantic gives developers a way to do the same with bitfields.

 ## Installation